Scholarship

 Thomas W. Joo

-Thomas W. Joo, Natural Is Not in It: Disaster, race, and Built Environment, 56 Clev.
+Thomas W. Joo, Natural Is Not in It: Disaster, Race, and Built Environment, 56 Clev.
 St. L. Rev. 403 (2008).

 Courtney G. Joslin

-Courtney G. Joslin, How Parenthood Functions, __ Columbia Law Review __ (forthcoming 2023) (with Douglas NeJaime)
+Courtney G. Joslin, How Parenthood Functions, 123 Columbia Law Review 319 (2023) (with Douglas NeJaime)

 Courtney G. Joslin, (Not) Just Surrogacy, 109 California Law Review 401 (2021)